The Tulsa Race Massacre

 Sign on a restaurant in Lancaster, Ohio (image courtesy of the Library of Congress).

 African Americans living in the South faced limits in all aspects of their lives.
 They confronted the brutality of segregation and the violence that supported it.
 They experienced a lack of opportunity caused by the sharecropping system and the refusal of other industries to hire African Americans.
-The widespread infestation of boll weevils that ruined cotton crops throughout the region attacked both white and African American farmers.
+The widespread infestation of boll weevils that ruined cotton crops throughout the region attacked the livelihoods of both white and African American farmers.
 These conditions resulted in compelling reasons to leave the South if a family could save up enough money to do so.
 As the first migrants gained a foothold outside the South, the support they could offer convinced others to make the journey.
 Incredible numbers of African Americans moved permanently away from the South beginning in the 1890s and continuing into the 1970s.
-Oklahoma’s initial appeal to African Americans came in the early 1900s because of their eligibility to gain, potentially, a homestead in the land runs.
+Oklahoma’s initial appeal to African Americans from other states came in the early 1900s because of their eligibility to gain, potentially, a homestead in the land runs.
 The existence of many All-Black towns convinced some to come to Oklahoma and the oil boom brought others.
 For many whites in places that lacked an African American presence, racist assumptions prevailed.
 Once the environment integrated, the whites of the area perceived their new neighbors negatively, which reinforced stereotypes and a sense of superiority.
 Many whites viewed newly arrived African Americans as competitors for jobs, housing, and resources, which created even more racial tension.

 This photograph shows African American leaders of 16 counties in Oklahoma.
 Okla-homa's All-Black towns were a destination for migrants fleeing the South (961735, Edd Roberts Collection, OHS).